loning/universe/core.md

 - Higher consciousness isomorphism leads to higher classicalization communication efficiency (as between humans);
 - Lower consciousness isomorphism makes communication difficult (as between humans and animals).

----

-## VII.
+### IX.
 Information Transfer Process and Specific Changes in Classical Entropy (Clearly Newly Added)

 Information transfer in the classicalization process between Observer A and Observer B consists of three steps: